vinceglb/AutoLaunch/README.md

 - MacOS: create a plist file in `~/Library/LaunchAgents/` directory.
 - Windows: create a registry key in `HKEY_CURRENT_USER\Software\Microsoft\Windows\CurrentVersion\Run`.
 - Linux: create a `.desktop` file in `~/.config/autostart/` directory.
+    If there is no `xdg-desktop-menu` -> systemd will be used to enable a daemon.

 ## 🌱 Sample project